Did you know you can make dark stained wood lighter without sanding it all the way down?

 • Rags for applying stain

-Steps to lighten dark stained wood cabinets, furniture, and beams
+Steps to lighten wood furniture

 Start by wearing your safety goggles and protective hand gloves.
 Once that is done, follow these steps to make dark stained wood lighter with steel wool.